-Channeling my inner Shirley Valentine, I tell the kitchen walls, “Probably should get it now, otherwise you’re gonna have a 6am Needs visit tomorrow… come on, lazy bones jones, just get up and go.”
+Channeling my inner Shirley Valentine, I say to the kitchen walls, “Probably should get it now, otherwise you’re gonna have a 6am Needs visit tomorrow morning… come on, lazy bones jones, just get up and go.”

-I close the fridge, set down the partially eaten soup, slip on rubber boots and coat, grab wallet and head outside, destination, the Superstore on Quinpool Road.
+Setting down the partially eaten oats, I don rubber boots and coat, grab wallet and head out the front door.
+Destination, the Superstore on Quinpool Road.

-It’s a short walk from my house to the store from my house, I walk west on Duncan Street, make a left on Chebucto Lane, a perpendicular thruway bisecting three streets, turn west on Allen where Chebucto ends, and then make a hard left on Monastery Lane, which pops me onto Quinpool Road.
+It’s a short walk from my house to the store.
+To get there, I walk west on Duncan Street, make a left on Chebucto Lane, turn west on Allen when Chebucto ends, and then make a hard left on Monastery Lane, which poops me onto Quinpool Road.

-This is where the grocery store lives, along with the Canadian Tire, a bagel shop, shoe repair, the paint store I frequent when I’m in a paint chip mood and, oh yah, the local NSLC where I get my wine fix(es).
+This is where the grocery store lives, along with Canadian Tire, a bagel shop, shoe repair, the paint store I frequent when I’m in a paint chip mood and, oh yah, the local NSLC where I get my wine fix(es).

-Not much past my front door, two little boys pick up my trail, one on a rat-trap bike with banana seat and handlebars, the other on foot.
-They look like they might be brothers.
+Not far down the street, two little boys pick up my trail, one on a rat-trap bike with banana seat and high handlebars, the other on foot.
+They look to be brothers.

-“Hey lady, are you a stranger?” the boy on foot asks me.
+“Hey lady, are you a stranger?” the boy on foot asks.

-He follows me, repeatedly asking me the same question, me repeatedly replying ‘No.’ We rinse and repeat, until the little boy, struggling to match my gait, finally seems to have had to enough of the game, and me, and runs on ahead to rejoin his brother who is on the bike.
-But then, to my surprise, he veers back around, runs straight at me and stops on the sidewalk, blocking my path.
-He plunks his two little hands on his two little hips and hits me up with a new question.
+He follows me, repeatedly asking the question, me repeatedly replying ‘No.’ We rinse and repeat until the little boy, struggling to keep up with me, has enough of the game and runs on ahead, and rejoins his brother on the bike.
+But then, all of a sudden, he veers back around, runs straight at me, and stops on the sidewalk, blocking my path.
+Plunking his two little hands on his two little hips, he hits me up with a new question.

 “But are you a stranger to us?”

-This neighbourhood I share with the two little boys was once called Trotting Park.
+West of The Commons and a stone’s throw from Citadel Hill, downtown and the sea, the neighbourhood I share with these little boys was once called Trotting Park.
 Haligonians reference it these days by one or all of its three parallel streets—Duncan, Lawrence and Allen.
-I live on Duncan, west of The Commons and a stone’s throw from Citadel Hill, downtown and the sea.

-Not far from where Duncan meets Windsor Street is a little yellow saltbox house, with a Canadian flag flapping to the left of its front door.
+Not far from where Duncan meets Windsor Street is a little yellow saltbox house, Canadian flag flapping to the left of its front door.

 That’s my house.